marcglasberg/asyncredux.com/flutter/miscellaneous/achitecture.md

 will catch them and deal with them appropriately, while vanilla Redux forces your middleware to catch errors and maybe even dispatch actions do deal with them.

-### Is Async Redux a minimalist or lightweight Redux version?
+### Is Async Redux a minimalist/lightweight Redux version?

 No. Async Redux is concerned with being "easy to use", not with being lightweight.
 In terms of library code size it's larger than the original Redux implementation.
 However, it's still very